cozy/cozy-stack/docs/replication.md

 - any filtered replication is unscalable
 - 1 db for all shared docs `sharing_db`.
-- Cozy-stack is responsible for saving documents that should be shared in both their doctype database and the sharing database
-- Sharing implemented by 2-way replication between the 2 users `sharing_db`, filtering is done by computing a list of IDs and then `doc_ids` (sharing with filters/views are not efficient)
+- Cozy-stack is responsible for saving documents that should be shared in both their dg implemented by 2-way replication between the 2 users `sharing_db`, filtering is done by computing a list of IDs and then `doc_ids` (sharing with filters/views are not efficient)
 - Sharing is performed by batches regularly.
 - Continuous replication can be considered for collaborative editing.